+Maybe?
 Now let’s get to the juicy part.
-Did it work or not?
+Did it work or not for me?
 Well, if I’ll be honest, I did find that my sleep was pretty consistent throughout the trial.
 I didn’t have too much trouble falling asleep (once I disconnected from all of my electronics, that is) and only woke up in the middle of the night to use the restroom four times in the span of the two weeks.
 Although my slumber was disrupted in those moments, I found that I could fall back asleep easily within just a few minutes.

 Admittedly, my worse problem when it comes to insomnia is my inability to have self-control and limit my cell phone usage and TV-watching before going to bed.
 So, it was hard for me to tell whether it was the cherry juice doing its magic or me cutting out my not-so-great sleep-inhibiting habits for the sake of feeling super relaxed and in the right mindset to hit the hay.
 All factors considered, I found that I did have less anxiety once bedtime rolled around, and I felt slightly more relaxed than usual, and the soreness from my pilates classes wore off more quickly, but again it was hard to tell if it was correlated to drinking cherry juice.